rabanx/txguard-public/README.md

 ## Status

-🚧 **Beta** — actively developed and evolving.
+🚀 Actively developed and continuously evolving.

-TXGuard is an independent project built without corporate sponsorships or a large development team,
-created by a security researcher who identified a critical gap and decided to fix it.
+TXGuard is an independent security-focused project built by a security researcher to close a critical gap in Web3 transaction visibility.

 ---